LittleDTLe/VapeProductQuiz/ReadMe.md

 - **Stepped Form Logic:** Add Step Logic to the form select tags.
 - **Search / Type in Selects:** Add search functionality to the dropdowns to easily find the term you are looking for.
 - **Export Analytics:** Export Analytics to CSV file.
+- **Live Preview Button:** Adds a direct button to immediately view this quiz instance on the frontend of your site, allowing for quick testing and verification of settings and attributes.

 ---

 ## Working On

+- [x] **Localisation Files:** Update the localisation files to include latest additions for Analytics, Analytics Export & Find Quiz Link.
+- [x] **Settings Guide Section:** Update to include latest changes & additions.
+- [x] **ReadMe:** Update to include latest changes & additions.

 ---

 ## 💡 Future Development & Features

 This section outlines planned features that would require further development (potentially a premium version).

-### To Implement Features (Planned for Next Releases)

-- [ ] **Live Preview Button:** Adds a direct button to immediately view this quiz instance on the frontend of your site, allowing for quick testing and verification of settings and attributes.

 ### Feature Ideas (Refactoring Required)